ibm-apiconnect/apicops/README.md

 Download the latest binary for your operating system from the Releases tab.
 Note that Linux and Mac will require you to run chmod +x on the downloaded file before you can execute it.

 # Requirements
-In order to run `apicops` you need to have `kubectl` installed locally.
+In order to run `apicops` you need to have `kubectl` or something that implements the same CLI as `kubectl`, such as `oc` installed locally.
+If you aren't using `kubectl` then set the environment variable APICOPS_K8SCLIENT to the name of the Kubernetes client binary, such as `oc`.

-Then set the `KUBECONFIG` variable to point to your kubeconfig file and `apicops` will pick it up from there.
+Then set the `KUBECONFIG` environment variable to point to your kubeconfig file and `apicops` will pick it up from there.

 ```sh-session
 $ export KUBECONFIG=/home/user/my.kubeconfig
 $ apicops
 ```

-If running inside an API Connect OVA file then run `apicops` as root (`sudo su -`) and it will automatically pick up the kubeconfig.
+If running inside an API Connect OVA file then run `apicops` as root (`sudo -i`) and it will automatically pick up the kubeconfig.

 # Usage
 <!-- usage -->